 Additional Working Group deliberations were conducted in November and December 2017, resulting in an additional three options being added to the list of options for discussion.
 One of these further options was a new suggestion to refer the topic to the GNSO PDP Working Group reviewing all rights protection mechanisms (including the UDRP and URS) that had been launched after this Working Group had begun its work.
 Another suggestion was put forward based on a meeting between the Working Group and representatives of Nominet, which operates the .uk ccTLD and whose DRP includes the possibility of mediation.

-The text of these six options are as follows:
+The text of the final six options that the Working Group considered are as follows:

 Option 1 (unchanged from the text included in the October 2017 poll):